hridaimehta/3040A2/README.md

 ### 2. Adding Your Resume

-***Concept of Etter's Book***: Markdown is super easy to use, almost like jotting down notes in plain text but with a few simple tricks to make it look good.
+***Linking to Etter's key principals***: Markdown is super easy to use, almost like jotting down notes in plain text but with a few simple tricks to make it look good.
 Etter highlights how using such a simple system for writing things down means you spend less time worrying about how it looks and more on what you're actually saying.
 That's why we're going to put your resume online using Markdown.
 It makes everything straightforward so you can focus on showcasing your skills and experiences without fussing over complex formatting.

 - **Step by step instructions**:
   1. In your repository, go to "Add file" > "Create new file"